MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 Features to note:

 * Sinusoidal shape of demand with respect to hour of the day.
-* Weather does not greatly effect the the shape of the demand curve with respect to time of day, just the magnitude and density.
+* Weather does not greatly affect the shape of the demand curve with respect to time of day, just the magnitude and density.
 * Weather does seem to effect the average temperature of the data.
-* Dependance on demand to atemp, with peak demand in the 80-100°F range.
+* Dependence on demand to atemp, with peak demand in the 80-100°F range.
-* Distincly differing shape between a work and non-work day, with
+* Distinctly differing shape between a work and non-work day, with
 * Peak demand occurs in the afternoon of a warm, nice-weather, work-day.

 ## Model Development